Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Theory and method

 Our proposed UCC-VQE numerical approach consists of three parts: spin adaption, small amplitude filtration, and entropy-based orbital selection.
 The aim is to minimize the computational cost of the conventional UCC-VQE simulation through exploring and removing the redundancy in the parameter space of the UCC ansatz.
 Spin adaption was briefly introduced above.
 The details of the other two techniques used in our algorithm are explained below.

 If a certain portion of the parameters stays negligibly small throughout the minimization procedure, then the corresponding excitations can be heuristically identified from the first $\kappa$ ($\kappa$ is a small integer and $\kappa_{\min}=2$) iterations of the UCC-VQE approach and removed afterward.
 We denote this approach as small amplitude filtration (SAF).
 We combine this technique with spin adaption in the UCC-VQE approach to have a more efficient UCC-VQE variant (denoted SA-SAF-UCC-VQE).
-The SA-SAF-UCC-VQE procedure can be described as follows. \begin{enumerate} \item Perform conventional UCC-VQE for $\kappa$ iterations. \item Apply two conditions on the parameters obtained from the $(\kappa-1)$th and $\kappa$th iterations: (1) the absolute values of the parameters at the $\kappa$th iteration, $|\Vec{\theta}|$, need to be smaller than a small cutoff $\epsilon_1$ and (2) the absolute value of the change in the parameter values from the $(\kappa-1)$th to the $\kappa$th iteration, $|\Delta \Vec{\theta}|$, needs to be smaller than another small cutoff $\epsilon_2$. \item Drop the parameters that satisfy conditions (1) and (2), and keep optimizing the remaining parameters. \end{enumerate} The resulting reduction in the number of parameters and execution time is observed to be significant, as will be shown in Section \ref{sec:results}, which not only improves the classical part of the VQE algorithm but also reduces the circuit depth on the quantum computer.
+The SA-SAF-UCC-VQE procedure can be described as follows. \begin{enumerate} \item Perform conventional UCC-VQE for $\kappa$ iterations. \item Apply two conditions on the parameters obtained from the $(\kappa-1)$th and $\kappa$th iterations: (1) the absolute values of the parameters at the $\kappa$th iteration, $|\Vec{\theta}|$, need to be smaller than a small cutoff $\epsilon_1$ and (2) the absolute value of the change in the parameter values from the $(\kappa-1)$th to the $\kappa$th iteration, $|\Delta \Vec{\theta}|$, needs to be smaller than another small cutoff $\epsilon_2$. \item Eliminate the parameters that satisfy conditions (1) and (2), remove the corresponding gates from the circuit, and keep optimizing the remaining parameters. \end{enumerate} The resulting reduction in the number of parameters and execution time is observed to be significant.
+Remarkably, the $\kappa$ is a heuristic small integer that represents the number of full UCCSD iterations needed to detect small UCCSD amplitudes.
+Also, the first $\kappa$ full UCCSD iterations can be run either on the classical side or on the quantum computer.
+If they are run on the quantum computer, the circuit depth for the VQE-UCCSD run remains the same.
+However, after the small amplitude filtration, the UCCSD ansatz will have a shallower circuit compared to the full UCCSD ansatz.
+As will be shown in Section \ref{sec:results}, removing the small amplitude can significantly accelerate the convergence, as subsequent iterations will require fewer parameters.